Practical information for your semester in L'Aquila

 Declaration of Value (DoV)

 Personal medical cover is required in most European countries, even in those that have a public health system.
-An insurance card will also be required by local authorities in order to apply for a residence permit (if needed).
+An insurance card will also be required by local authorities in order to obtain a residence permit.

 For all the Erasmus Mundus (EMJMD) students: a mandatory insurance coverage, covering risks related to health, accidents, death, permanent invalidity, civil responsibility, is provided to all students (whether they're scholarship holders or not) by the InterMaths Erasmus Mundus Joint Master Degree (EMJMD) Consortium.